Algebraic proof theory for LE-logics: Examples

-The language of the basic {\em epistemic logic of categories} \cite{conradie2016categories,CFPPTW17}, denoted $\mathcal{L}_{\mathrm{ML}}$, is obtained by instantiating $\mathcal{F}: = \{\blacklozenge\}$ and $\mathcal{G} = \{\Box\}$ with $n_\blacklozenge = n_\Box = 1$ and $\varepsilon_\blacklozenge =\varepsilon_\Box = 1$.
+The language of the basic {\em epistemic logic of categories} \cite{conradie2016categories,CFPPTW17}, denoted $\mathcal{L}_{\mathrm{ML}}$, is obtained by instantiating $\mathcal{F}: = \varnothing$ and $\mathcal{G} = \{\wbox\}$ with $n_\wbox = 1$ and $\varepsilon_\wbox = 1$.

-Clearly, Theorem \ref{thm:semantic cut elim ax ext} applies to the calculus $\mathrm{D.LE}$ for the basic $\mathcal{L}_{\mathrm{ML}}$-logic and to any calculus $\mathrm{D.LE}'$ obtained by adding any analytic structural rule to $\mathrm{D.LE}$ for instance those corresponding to the factivity and positive introspection axioms.
+Clearly, Theorem \ref{thm:semantic cut elim ax ext} applies to the calculus $\mathrm{D.LE}$ for the basic $\mathcal{L}_{\mathrm{ML}}$-logic and to any calculus $\mathrm{D.LE}'$ obtained by adding any analytic structural rule to $\mathrm{D.LE}$ for instance those corresponding to the factivity and positive introspection axioms, $\wbox p\leq p$ and $\wbox\wbox p\leq \wbox p$ respectively.
 Moreover, Proposition \ref{prop:compdecrfmp} applies to $\mathrm{D.LE}$ and any calculus $\mathrm{D.LE}'$ obtained by adding any analytic structural rule to $\mathrm{D.LE}$ such that the complexity of sequents does not increase from bottom to top.
-This result covers FMP for the display calculi capturing the epistemic logic of categories with positive introspection.
+This result covers FMP for the display calculi capturing the epistemic logic of categories with positive introspection, since the corresponding structural rule is

+which satisfies the conditions of Proposition \ref{prop:compdecrfmp}, since the size of the sequents decreases when the rule is applied bottom up.

+Theorem \ref{thm:semantic cut elim ax ext} also applies for the logic of Example \ref{ex:1} and all its analytic extensions, e.g.\ the extension by the rule given in Example \ref{ex:rule}.
+Furthermore, that rule satisfies the conditions of Proposition \ref{prop:compdecrfmp}, since the size of the sequent is unchanged when the rule is applied bottom up, hence the extension of Example \ref{ex:rule} also has the FMP.